 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Crystal International Group Limited, headquartered in Hong Kong, reported total carbon emissions of approximately 178,395,000 kg CO2e, comprising 49,824,000 kg CO2e from Scope 1 and 128,571,000 kg CO2e from Scope 2.
-This reflects a slight decrease from 2023, where emissions were about 164,948,000 kg CO2e, with Scope 1 at 50,119,000 kg CO2e and Scope 2 at 113,829,000 kg CO2e.
-Crystal has set ambitious climate commitments, aiming to reduce absolute carbon emissions by 35% by 2030, using 2022 as the base year.
-Additionally, the company has committed to achieving net-zero emissions across its value chain by 2050.
-Specific targets include a 46.2% reduction in Scope 1 and 2 emissions by 2031 and a 27.5% reduction in Scope 3 emissions from purchased goods and services by the same year.
-Long-term goals include a 90% reduction in total emissions (Scopes 1, 2, and 3) by 2050.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Crystal's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.
-The company is actively working on strategies for energy efficiency, renewable energy adoption, and fuel switching as part of its net-zero roadmap.
+In 2024, Crystal International Group Limited, headquartered in Hong Kong, reported significant carbon emissions, with Scope 1 emissions totalling approximately 49,824,000 kg CO2e and Scope 2 emissions reaching about 128,571,000 kg CO2e.
+This data reflects a commitment to transparency in their environmental impact, although no Scope 3 emissions data was disclosed.
+Crystal has set ambitious climate targets, aiming to reduce absolute carbon emissions by 35% by 2030, using 2022 as the base year.
+Additionally, they are committed to achieving net-zero emissions across their entire value chain by 2050.
+Their near-term targets include a 46.2% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2031, alongside a 27.5% reduction in Scope 3 emissions from purchased goods and services.
+These targets are aligned with the Science Based Targets initiative (SBTi) and demonstrate Crystal's proactive approach to addressing climate change within the textiles, apparel, footwear, and luxury goods sector.
+The company is implementing strategies focused on energy efficiency, renewable energy, productivity enhancement, and fuel switching as part of their net-zero roadmap.

 Access structured emissions data, company-specific emission factors, and source documents